-The performance comparator groups for performance periods that began in 2017 are comprised of the following companies:
+The performance comparator groups for performance periods that began in 2018 are comprised of the following companies:

 Comparator Group Criteria Who They Are Steel Must be a group of not less than five steel industry competitors; and Competitors defined as companies with product offerings similar to Nucor's.
 AK Steel Holding Corporation Commercial Metals Company Steel Dynamics, Inc. TimkenSteel Corporation United States Steel Corporation General Industry Must be a group of not less than 10 companies in capital-intensive industries; and Are well-respected, capital-intensive companies that have performed well over a long period of time.
 3M Company Caterpillar Inc. Cummins Inc. Emerson Electric Co.
-General Dynamics Corporation Parker-Hannifin Corporation PPG Industries, Inc. United Technologies Corporation
+General Dynamics Corporation Illinois Tool Works Inc. Johnson Controls International plc Parker-Hannifin Corporation PPG Industries, Inc. United Technologies Corporation